vicramon/ember-tutorial/chapters/searching-leads.md

 Let's create a search box that will instantly search leads by name as we type.

-The neat thing about this, as you'll see, is that it can be accomplished in a very clean manner with a surprisingly small amount of code.
+The neat thing about this is that it can be accomplished with a surprisingly small amount of code in a very clean manner.
 That, my friend, is the beauty of Ember.

 ## Add the Search Field

-This will go at the top of the list of leads, right under the `h1`:
+Add a text field view at the top of the list of leads, right under the `h1`:

 ```
 # app/assets/javascripts/templates/leads.js.emblem
 article#leads
+  h1
-  h1 Leads
+    | Leads
+    link-to 'leads.new' | New Lead
   view Ember.TextField value=search placeholder="search" classNames="search"
+  ul
   # etc ...
 ```